Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

   - The bearer token and pre-shared key associated with the provisional inclusion proof.

-After a client successfully verifies a proof from {{certificate}}, they update their stored state accordingly.
+Clients MUST only update their stored state once a proof has been fully and successfully verified.
+In addition, clients MUST be able to handle being shown forked views of a Transparency Log.

 When a client advertises a provisional tree head to the server and the server responds with a standard proof type, the server's response will necessarily include proof that the certificate in the provisional tree head was correctly included in the subsequent log entry.
 As such, the information retained about the provisional inclusion proof is deleted.
-Similarly, when a client advertises a provisional tree head to the server and the server responds with a provisional proof type, the server's response will contain proof that the new provisional inclusion proof supersedes (i.e., contains all the same certificates) as the previous one.
+Similarly, when a client advertises a provisional tree head to the server and the server responds with a provisional proof type, the server's response will contain proof that the new provisional inclusion proof supersedes (i.e., contains all the same certificates) the previous one.
 As such, state for the previous provisional inclusion proof is deleted and replaced with state for the new one.

-Clients MUST only update their stored state once a proof has been fully and successfully verified, and once the view of a Transparency Log that's been presented in a proof has been verified to be consistent with the client's stored state.
+Regardless of whether the server responds with a standard or provisional proof type, if the server presents a new view of the Log Tree that the client was previously unaware of, the client retains this new view for later use.
+If possible, the client stores the new view as an extension of a previously-observed view of the Transparency Log.
+However, if the view is inconsistent with what the client has previously observed, it is stored as a new independent fork.

 ## Server Behavior